digital-nomad-cheng/MTCNN_PyTorch/README.md

 2. Training Rnet:
     RUN `python training/rnet/train.py` to train your model.
 3. 3.
 Save weights:
-    We use the validation dataset to help us with choose the best pnet model.
-The weights are saved in `pretrained_weights/best_rnet.pth`
+    We use the validation dataset to help us with choose the best rnet model.
+The weights are saved in `pretrained_weights/mtcnn/best_rnet.pth`

 ### Train Onet
 After we trained Pnet and Rnet, we can use Pnet and Rnet to generate data for training Onet.